 - Impose certain requirements on the oil and gas sector in order to reduce emissions of methane and certain volatile organic compounds.

 - Designate the contravention of certain of its provisions as serious offences by adding them to the schedule to the Regulations Designating Regulatory Provisions for Purposes of Enforcement (Canadian Environmental Protection Act, 1999).

 Pan-Canadian Framework on Clean Growth and Climate Change

-In December 2016, the federal government released the Pan-Canadian Framework on Clean Growth and Climate Change [PDF] (the Framework).
+In December 2016, the federal government released the Pan-Canadian Framework on Clean Growth and Climate Change (the Framework).
 The Framework is based around four main “pillars”: (i) carbon pricing; (ii) complementary action to reduce emissions across the economy; (iii) adaptation measures; and (iv) actions to accelerate innovation, support clean technology, and create jobs.

-Additional key commitments under the Framework include completely phasing out coal by 2030, developing increasingly stringent building codes starting in 2020, developing a clean fuel standard based on a full life-cycle analysis, continuing the phase down of hydrofluorocarbons (HFCs), implementing methane regulations with the goal of reducing methane emissions by 40-45% by 2025, and reducing federal government GHG emissions by 40% below 2005 levels by 2030 or sooner.
+Central to the Framework is a discussion of the federal carbon pollution pricing system (described above).
+Additional key commitments under the Framework include completely phasing out coal by 2030, developing increasingly stringent building codes starting in 2020, developing a clean fuel standard based on a full life-cycle analysis, continuing the phase down of hydrofluorocarbons, implementing methane regulations with the goal of reducing methane emissions by 40-45% by 2025, and reducing federal government GHG emissions by 40% below 2005 levels by 2030 or sooner.